kylef/JSONWebToken.swift/README.md

 ### Decoding a JWT

-When decoding a JWT, you must supply one or more algorithms and keys.
+When decoding a JWT, you must supply only one algorithm as a temporary fix (until JWT spec is modified to verify signature with Key ID) for critical vulnerability as identified by Tim McClean in this [article](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/)

 ```swift
 do {